descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 value = evaluate_polynomial(coefficients);
 ```

 If `coefficients` was const, as it should be since all control paths lead to constant expressions, than even this example would not dangle with this proposal.
 While this example is an example of dangling, it is also an example of uninitialized or more specifically delayed initialization.
-Interestingly, in the future, the block in question could be the block where `coefficients` is defined instead of the block where the uninitialized `coefficients` is initiated.
-This refinement to the `C` rules would fix even more non constexpr dangling.
+Interestingly, in the future, the binding block in question could be the block where `coefficients` is defined, that is the block containing the unitialized variable that is assigned to a constant expression, instead of the block where the uninitialized `coefficients` is initiated.
+This refinement to the `C` and `C++` rules would fix even more non constexpr dangling in a simple reasonable way.

+Once these trivial dangling is removed from the language, the remaining non const dangling could be handled by `Bind Returned/Initialized Objects to the Lifetime of Parameters` [^bindp] or by some similar proposal preferably by fixing it if it makes sense or by a hard error if it really is a decision the programmer must make.

 #### C++ Standard